ahmedmkamal313/airbnb-clone-project/README.md

     * A property can have multiple reviews (Property ⟷ Reviews).
 * **One-to-One:**
     * A payment is associated with one booking (Payment ⟷ Booking).

+## Feature Breakdown
+This section outlines the primary features implemented in the Airbnb Clone backend, detailing their role in delivering a robust and functional booking platform:

+* **API Documentation:**
+    * Utilizes the OpenAPI standard for REST APIs and provides a GraphQL endpoint.
+This ensures clear, comprehensive documentation, making it easy for frontend developers or other services to understand and integrate with the backend's functionalities.
+* **User Management:**
+    * Encompasses secure user registration, authentication (login/logout), and profile management functionalities.
+This feature is fundamental for enabling users to interact with the platform, whether as hosts listing properties or guests making bookings.
+* **Property Management:**
+    * Allows users to create, view, update, and delete property listings.
+It is crucial for hosts to effectively manage their properties and for guests to browse and discover available accommodations.
+* **Booking System:**
+    * Provides the core mechanism for users to reserve properties, manage their booking details (like check-in/check-out dates), and view booking history.
+This feature simulates the central transaction process of a booking platform.
+* **Payment Processing:**
+    * Handles secure transactions related to bookings, including payment initiation and recording payment details.
+This is vital for monetizing the platform and ensuring secure financial operations between guests and hosts.
+* **Review System:**
+    * Enables users to submit and manage reviews and ratings for properties they have experienced.
+This feature fosters community trust and provides valuable feedback for both hosts and prospective guests.
+* **Database Optimizations:**
+    * Involves implementing strategies like indexing and caching (with Redis) to ensure efficient data retrieval and storage.
+These optimizations are critical for maintaining high performance and responsiveness as the application scales with more users and data.